opengeospatial/ogcapi-coverages/README.md

 See the latest [OpenAPI definition](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/opengeospatial/ogcapi-coverages/master/standard/openapi/ogcapi-coverages-1.bundled.json) with SwaggerUI.

-This GitHub repository contains [OGC](http://opengeospatial.org)'s standard for accessing geospatial data resources on the web as a coverage, "OGC API - Coverages".
+This GitHub repository contains [OGC](http://opengeospatial.org)'s candidate standard for accessing geospatial data resources on the web as a coverage, _OGC API - Coverages_.

 [OGC API standards](https://ogcapi.ogc.org) define modular API building blocks to spatially enable Web APIs in a consistent way.
 [OpenAPI](http://openapis.org) is used to define the